-Iles and Reimer said that this idea was hatched more than 10 years ago, well before Reimer moved to Oak Cliff.
-Plans by several different groups stalled over the years.
+Iles and Reimer say that this idea was hatched more than 10 years ago, well before Reimer moved to Oak Cliff.
 Iles and Reimer told me about their vision for the historic theater.

 The Fine Arts Theatre has been closed since 1982, yet many people in Denton feel really connected to it and they've worried what would be become of it.
 What's special about this building?